olliw42/mLRS-docu/docs/CRSF.md

 - SERIALx_OPTIONS = 0
 - SERIALx_PROTOCOL = 23

-The configuration of ArduPilot for RSSI and link quality is somwhat involved; more information can be found [here](ARDUPILOT.md).
+The configuration of ArduPilot for RSSI and link quality data is somwhat involved; more information can be found [here](ARDUPILOT.md).

 > [!NOTE]
 > 'x' refers to the serial port of your flight controller used for CRSF.
 This port is ***different*** to the serial port used in the above for the MAVLink serial stream.